 She said to the surgeon one day that when she married, she didn’t want to have children because of all the things that can go wrong.
 This wise man said, “Shirley, you forget that your world is filled with the 0.001% of all live births that are problems.
 Remember that there are many more babies who are up in the nursery with no problems at all.
 Don’t be afraid to have children!!”
 And then he assigned her to the nursery ward for two weeks, and the rest of her life, she had a sunny disposition.
 (And of course, she had me!
 Yea!
 Thank you, Dr. I-don’t-remember-your-name!)

 My mom had a huge passion for improving babies’ lives, but when she was immersed in it, she lost her perspective.
-She needed to be reminded that life was bigger than the medical mission she was committed to.
-In the same way, we must remember that if we focus only on what remains to be achieved, we will miss out on what already is — the positive, uplifting, and refreshing aspects of this beautiful, lovely world that God made for us.
+She needed to be reminded that life is bigger than the medical mission she was committed to.
+In the same way, we must remember that if we focus only on what remains to be achieved, we will miss out on what already is—the positive, uplifting, and refreshing aspects of this beautiful, lovely world that God made for us—and the progress we have already made and the people we’ve helped.
 We need to soak in the nurturing and encouraging relationships we have with the people whom God has placed around us.
 Christ died so that you could live the abundant life.
 Smell the roses!
 Watch the sunsets!
 Listen to the rainfall!
 Take a walk with a friend!
 Hold someone’s hand!
+Remember the lives already changed by your ministry.

 From 1950 to 1977, Dr. Andrew Lawson was senior minister of the church I grew up in.
 In 1958, Harold Richards wrote a book about preaching and used Dr. Lawson as an example.
 In Feed My Sheep, he wrote: